-- I. The expected average workload is equivalent to twenty hours per week for half-time appointments, ten hours per week for quarter-time. - II.
-Teaching Assistants and Associates must meet the following academic requirements to retain their appointments: - a.
-Earn fifteen hours of graduate-level credit listed on or applicable to the Plan of Study during the academic year; students with only thesis or dissertation hours remaining must abide by Graduate College policy on continuous enrollment. - b.
+- A. The expected average workload is equivalent to twenty hours per week for half-time appointments, ten hours per week for quarter-time. - B. Teaching Assistants and Associates must meet the following academic requirements to retain their appointments: - a.
+Earn fifteen hours of graduate-level credit listed on or applicable to the Plan of Study during the academic year.
+Students with only thesis or dissertation hours remaining must abide by the Graduate College policy on continuous enrollment. - b.
 Maintain a 3.4 cumulative GPA. - c.
-Earn no grade of C or below for courses included on the Plan of Study. - d.
+Earn no grade of C or below for courses included in the Plan of Study. - d.
 Have no more than three hours of coursework graded as Incomplete, "I". - e.
 If required to demonstrate foreign language competency, do so by the second semester of enrollment.
 If students opt to take the foreign language examination to fulfill this requirement, they must take the examination by the second semester of enrollment and in each semester thereafter until the exam is passed.
-Students who intend to fulfill the foreign language requirement utilizing one of the other options should inform the Director of Graduate Studies of their intent no later than the second semester of enrollment. - f.
-Complete the departmental teaching practicum, "Teaching History at the College Level" (HIST 5021). - III.
-A graduate student who admits to or is assigned an Academic Integrity violation may lose his/her appointment as a Teaching Assistant or Associate. - IV.
-Teaching Assistants and Associates will not be considered as research assistants, and their duties will be confined solely to teaching responsibilities. - V. The duties of Teaching Assistants and Associates consist of: - a. successfully completing the one-hour Teaching History at the College Level (HIST 5021) offered by the department; - b. attending all lectures presented by the instructor responsible for the course unless excused by the instructor;
+Students who intend to fulfill the foreign language requirement utilizing one of the other options should inform the Director of Graduate Studies of their intent no later than the second semester of enrollment. - C. A graduate student who admits to or is assigned an Academic Integrity violation may lose his/her appointment as a Teaching Assistant or Associate.

-- c. grading examinations and other assignments, conducting discussions, taking attendance, maintaining at least three office hours per week (one and one-half for a quarter-time appointment), and fulfilling any teaching-related duties established by the course instructor; - d. attending all meetings established by the course instructor to discuss teaching techniques, subject matter, and grading standards; - e. attending all meetings mandated by the History Department for the purpose of preparing Teaching Assistants and Associates for their duties.
+- D. Teaching Assistants and Associates will not be considered as research assistants, and their duties will be confined solely to teaching responsibilities. - E. The duties of Teaching Assistants and Associates consist of: - a.
+Attending all lectures presented by the instructor responsible for the course unless excused by the instructor. - b.
+Grading examinations and other assignments, conducting discussions, taking attendance, maintaining at least three office hours per week (one and one-half for a quarter-time appointment), and fulfilling any teaching-related duties established by the course instructor. - c.
+Attending all meetings established by the course instructor to discuss teaching techniques, subject matter, and grading standards. - d.
+Attending all meetings mandated by the History Department for the purpose of preparing Teaching Assistants and Associates for their duties.